md-afiq/Traffic_System_management/README.md

 # Traffic Management System Using YOLO

-This project implements a **Traffic Management System** using YOLO object detection models (v8–v11) It is designed to **monitor traffic flow**, count vehicles, detect congestion, and identify potential traffic jams in real-time.
+This project implements a **Traffic Management System** using YOLO object detection models (v8–v11) It is designed to **monitor traffic flow**, count vehicles, detect congestion, and identify potential traffic jams in real-time..
 The system works on **Google Colab** and can analyze video footage for autonomous traffic monitoring applications.

 ---